CEN5035-Fall2023-SE/cen5035-se-final-project-ta_hub_se_final_project_group5/README.md

 Instructions:

-ignore the 'client' folder within the 'TA_HUB' folder and rename the 'clientCode' folder to 'client' While run the code
+ignore the 'client' folder within the 'TA_HUB' folder and rename the 'clientCode' folder to 'client' While you run the code